icopavan/BLINK/README.md

 ### Authors

-Code and scripts by E - doardo D'Anna and Charles Vila.
+Code and scripts by E ded- doardo D'Anna and Charles Vila.

 ### Functions
 - **plot_fft.m**: a simple (but useful) function which allows any sampled signal to be fft'd and ploted.